antoniocarrion11/GekkoBot/README.md

 - [x] Create a github repo and design doc
 - [x] I should build some example commands to get some bare bones before building it all up
 - [x] Gotta add the org.bot to a discord server for testing the commands
+- [x] add spring boot dependencies to the project
 - [ ] Write some test spring boot api calls to henrik's valorant api
 - [ ] I should find a way to have some automated tests for this thing if possible
 - [ ] I should mock up some diagrams to make sure I understand how these components interact with eachother